Enabling Joint Communication and Radar Sensing in Mobile Networks -- A Survey: Evolution: System Modifications to Enable Sensing

 \subsection{Dedicated Transmitter for Uplink Sensing}

-Conventionally, the phase clock between UEs and BSs is not synchronized; hence, the sensing ambiguity problem is present in uplink sensing.
+Conventional uplink sensing can be realized in a similar way to passive sensing \cite{Hack14,Gogineni14, Abdullah2016}, with the difference that the receivers in PMN are part of the network and process signals for both communication and sensing.
+Uplink sensing confronts the same sensing ambiguity problem with passive sensing.
+Conventionally, the phase clock between UEs and BSs is not synchronized; hence, sensing ambiguity in time and Doppler frequency is present in uplink sensing.
+If the ambiguity can be tolerated, no change to hardware and system architectures of current mobile systems is required.
+Such sensing ambiguity may also be resolved using signal processing techniques \cite{ni2020uplink}, under some special situations, as will be detailed in Section \ref{sec-resamb}.

 To eliminate the ambiguity, dedicated (static) UEs that are clock-synchronized to BSs can be used.
 In terms of the required system modification, uplink sensing by static UE would be the most convenient way for achieving non-ambiguity sensing in the PMNs.
 This is shown as RRU3 in Fig. \ref{fig-system} for a CRAN, where RRU3 can be modified to operate as a UE, transmitting uplink signals.
+This option can also enable single-input multi-output (SIMO) sensing, where the transmitted signals can be processed jointly at multiple spatially separated BSs for collaborative sensing.